If your student is getting bad grades, you want to be supportive, but you

 build on these foundations, the less they will understand.
 If you suspect

-that this may be the issue, then get an in-home tutor to evaluate your
+that this may be the issue, then get an in-home and online tutor to evaluate your

 student’s knowledge.
 They will be able to tell what kind of an understanding

 they have of the subject matter and help to fill in the gaps.

 in-home and online tutors are able to work individually with your student so that